RaccoonlabDev/docs/doc/airspeed/README.md

-## airspeed
+## UAVCAN Airspeed Sensor

 This board is a wrapper under [MS4525DO airspeed sensor](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Data+Sheet%7FMS4525DO%7FB2%7Fpdf%7FEnglish%7FENG_DS_MS4525DO_B2.pdf%7FCAT-BLPS0002) that allows to use it through UAVCAN network.

-It read measurements from the sensor via i2c and publishes temperature and differential pressure.
+It reads measurements from the sensor via i2c and publishes temperature and differential pressure.

 ![airspeed](airspeed.png?raw=true "airspeed")